BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks.md

 ## Profiles and Presets

 Profiles let you keep separate publishing configurations for different outputs, customers, departments, or workflows.
-Built-in presets provide starting configurations for DXF, PDF and STEP, and STEP publishing.
-See [Profiles and Presets](pdmpublishersolidworks_profiles.md).
+Built-in presets provide starting configurations for DXF, combined PDF and STEP, and STEP publishing.
+Version `2026.08.10` and later can [share selected profile sections using a six-digit PIN](pdmpublishersolidworks_profile_sharing.md).
+See [Profiles and Presets](pdmpublishersolidworks_profiles.md) for profile setup and file-based transfer.

 ## Download and Licensing